 The expected income tax provision computed from pre-tax income at the weighted-average tax rate has been calculated as the sum of the pre-tax income in each jurisdiction multiplied by that jurisdiction's applicable Federal statutory tax rate.
-Federal statutory tax rates of 0% and 21% have been used in 2021, 2020 and 2019 for Bermuda and the U.S., respectively.
-The U.S. (loss) income before Federal income taxes was \$(89.3) million, \$25.1 million, and \$70.7 million for the years ending December 31, 2021, 2020, and 2019, respectively.
+Federal statutory tax rates of 0% and 21% have been used in 2022, 2021 and 2020 for Bermuda and the U.S., respectively.
+The U.S. income (loss) before Federal income taxes was \$85.9 million, \$(89.3) million, and \$25.1 million for the years ending December 31, 2022, 2021, and 2020, respectively.
 The Tax Act base-erosion and anti-abuse tax ("BEAT") provisions impose a minimum tax on applicable taxpayers that make certain payments to related foreign persons.
-BEAT subjects the modified taxable income of an applicable taxpayer to a specified tax rate (10% in 2021).
+BEAT subjects the modified taxable income of an applicable taxpayer to a specified tax rate (10% in 2022).
 Modified taxable income is generally calculated by adding back certain payments to related foreign persons to regular taxable income.
 For the Company, reinsurance premiums paid by the Company's U.S. insurance subsidiaries to JRG Re, a Bermuda entity that is not a U.S. taxpayer, are added back to regular taxable income in applying the BEAT provisions.
-A reconciliation of the difference between the Company's Federal income tax provision on U.S. income and the expected Federal tax provision on U.S. income using the weighted-average tax rate as well as a reconciliation to total tax expense is as follows:
+A reconciliation of the difference between the Company's Federal income tax provision on